section-engineering-education/engineering-education/content/articles/how-api-management-enables-a-data-first-approach/index.md

 A data-first approach informs every step in digital transformation.
 The work of businesses using this model is to use data to identify the digital areas to modify and enhance customer experience.
 A data-first approach is valuable in product and service development.
 The information is vital in influencing sales and product promotion strategies.
 Data flowing into firms using a data-first approach further helps enhance customer service quality.

 Data is a crucial factor in modern marketing approaches.
 High-quality data ensures that a firm can target the right audience.
-The more data-driven a business model is, the more relevant it to meeting targets.
+The more data-driven a business model is, the more relevant it is to meet targets.
 A data-first approach enhances digital transformations in a firm.

 It facilitates quick analysis of market metrics and improves precision in predicting market dynamics.
 Companies using a data-driven approach feed machine learning and artificial intelligence systems with correct data.
 The results help them generate [actionable insights](https://www.forbes.com/sites/forbestechcouncil/2020/12/03/data-is-essential-to-digital-transformation/?sh=7b2660c426c9) for desirable outcomes.

 ### Conclusion
 A data-first approach is vital for the digital transformation of firms.
 It guarantees safety to an organization's decision-making process.
 A firm's strategies rely on data metrics to ensure that the set objectives are realistic and in line with its ultimate goal.
-A data-first approach provides them with those metrics and cushions businesses from avoidable risks.
+A data-first approach provides those metrics and cushions businesses from avoidable risks.

 API management has enabled the implementation of a data-first approach for organizations.
 It has facilitated the creation of APIs based on new data rather than speculating on the market metrics.
 Now firms can monitor their data more closely, enhancing security and privacy.